pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 # systemctl start pcsd
 ```

-Now, authenticate each node to the other ones using the following command :
+Now, authenticate each node to the other ones using the following command:

 ```
 # pcs cluster auth server1 server2 -u hacluster